-IMEI stands for International Mobile Equipment Identity—and if you’ve never heard of it—you’re not alone.
-But nearly every mobile device on the market today comes equipped with one and—for good reason.
-It plays an important role in keeping you and your device safely and seamlessly connected.
-Let’s take a closer look at IMEI numbers.
+If you’ve never heard of IMEI, you’re not alone.
+But nearly every mobile device on the market today comes equipped with one, and for good reason.
+It plays an important role in keeping you and your device safely and seamlessly connected on the go.
+Let’s take a closer look at what an IMEI number is, what IMEI is used for, and how to find your IMEI number on your device.

 What is an IMEI number?

-This number is a 15-digit identification number unique to your device.
-The IMEI number is different from a serial number and is used to identify and track devices for a number of purposes.
+IMEI stands for International Mobile Equipment Identity.
+This number is a 15-digit identification number unique to your device that can be used to identify and track it for a number of purposes.
 Devices that come equipped with IMEI numbers include smartphones, tablets, and other mobile devices.
 These codes are used by carriers to identify a device on a mobile network, and they are often used by both carriers and law enforcement to block stolen or lost devices from accessing a network.

 What is an IMEI number used for?